ANTAGONISTIC MENTORS

 What burns you?

-What powerful trigger are you focused on transforming?
+What powerful trigger, crisis, betrayal or wound will you focus on transforming?
 How will this free you to move forward?